Absence of thermalization for systems with long-range interactions coupled to a thermal bath: Beyond the HMF model: a theoretical interpretation based on the Vlasov equation

 The equation for the bath implies that this is frozen in its initial configuration, a stable equilibrium of the Vlasov equation, $f_{B}(q,p,t)=f_{B}(q,p,t=0)$ at all times~\footnote{A similar scenario is expected for baths at thermal equilibrium, which is also a stable state of the Vlasov equation.}.
 The equation for $f_{S}$ is the Liouville equation for a distribution of uncoupled particles moving in an external potential, $f_{B}$ being constant.
 These conclusions are utterly general and should apply to any physical system whose density is governed by the Vlasov equation.
 For the HMF model, thanks to its rotational invariance, one has with no loss of generality

 which is simply the Liouville equation for a set of uncoupled pendula.
 Hence, the leading-order evolution of $f_{S}$ depends {\em only} on $M_{B}$ and {\em not} on $T_B$.
-Note that $M_{B}$ sets the width of the resonance of the pendulum along $p$, which scales as $\sqrt{M_B}$.
-This implies that the temperature should be proportional to $M_B$, as can be also appreciated by dividing eq.~\eqref{eq:system-evolution-HMF} in the stationary state by $\sqrt{M_{B}}$. \\
+As it is shown in Appendix~\ref{app:asympt}, $M_{B}$ sets the width of the resonance of the pendulum along $p$, which scales as $\sqrt{M_B}$.
+This implies that the temperature should be proportional to $M_B$, as can be also appreciated by dividing eq.~\eqref{eq:system-evolution-HMF} in the stationary state by $\sqrt{M_{B}}$.

+Consistently with the above scaling arguments, we plot in Fig.~\ref{figure4} $(T_{S,f}- T_{S,i})/M_B$ as a function of the rescaled width of the initial water-bag $\Delta p_{S}/\sqrt{M_B}$, for different values of the bath magnetization and temperature.
+The data refer to direct integration of the (constrained) Vlasov equations~\eqref{eq:sysbath-ev} and of eqs.~\eqref{eq:system-evolution-HMF}.
+In all cases, the data collapse nicely on a single master curve, which confirms the validity of our reasoning.
+An analytical calculation of $(T_{S,f}- T_{S,i})/M_B$ for $\Delta p_{S}=0$ yields $(T_{S,f}- T_{S,i})/M_B \approx 0.751$, in excellent agreement with the result of direct integration of eq.~\eqref{eq:system-evolution-HMF} (see Appendix~\ref{app:asympt} and also Ref.~\cite{de_buyl_et_al_self-consistent_pre_2011}).
+The inset further shows that $N$-body simulations agree with all results obtained in the continuum limit.